About Nesta

 Processing for statistical analysis purposes: This type of processing will only be undertaken whilst we retain your personal information in line with the principles explained above.

-If you sign up to our mailing list we will use your details to keep you informed about latest news, blogs, programme updates, research, publications, event details, jobs and funding opportunities, and may request feedback, including our annual audience survey.
+If you sign up to our mailing list, we will use your details to keep you informed about the latest news, blogs, programme updates, research, publications, event details, jobs and funding opportunities, and may request feedback, including our annual audience survey.

-We use third party providers to deliver our e-newsletters.
-We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
+We use third-party providers to deliver our e-newsletters.
+We gather statistics around email opening and clicks using industry-standard technologies to help us monitor and improve our e-newsletter.
 We currently use Mailchimp, Salesforce and Eventsforce.
-Mailchimp and Salesforce servers are hosted in the U.S.A.
+Mailchimp and Salesforce servers are hosted in the US.
 All data entered onto Eventsforce is stored and managed in the UK.
-If you want to know more about how your information will be stored and processed see the privacy policies for SalesForce, MailChimp and Eventsforce.
+If you want to know more about how your information will be stored and processed, see the privacy policies for Salesforce, MailChimp and Eventsforce.

 If you no longer want to receive marketing communications from us, you can unsubscribe from our mailing list at any time by clicking the unsubscribe link, at the bottom of our emails or by emailing [email protected] detailing your name and email address.
 If you are given the opportunity to update your contact preferences in any email from us, this will link to a form hosted by Surveygizmo.
 If this function is not made available, please email us at the above address with your preference updates.